OpenPrinting/openprinting.github.io/_posts/2021-12-09-OpenPrinting News - December 2021.md

 ## cups-filters
 Currently released is [1.28.10](https://github.com/OpenPrinting/cups-filters/releases/tag/1.28.10).

 We are continuing to polish and to fix bugs for the 2.0.0 release.
-I have especially tested then new [`universal`](https://gist.github.com/pranshukharkwal/9413499a6744049ef549159948392023) filter function and by that found some bugs in the filter function itself and in cups-filters in general.
-Also switching the `implicitclass` CUPS backend of cups-browsed revealed some bugs.
+I have especially tested the new [`universal`](https://gist.github.com/pranshukharkwal/9413499a6744049ef549159948392023) filter function and by that found some bugs in the filter function itself and in cups-filters in general.
+Also switching the `implicitclass` CUPS backend of cups-browsed over to use filter functions instead of external filter executables revealed some bugs.

 - Forgotten to include `bannertopdf()`([commit](https://github.com/OpenPrinting/cups-filters/commit/9f7488239ed8e4b)) and its MIME rule ([commit](https://github.com/OpenPrinting/cups-filters/commit/f6fd85071de)) in the 'universal()` filter function.
 - Added CUPS conversion rule files ([commit](https://github.com/OpenPrinting/cups-filters/commit/2db75852fe3)) separately for individual CUPS filters and `universal()`